chatshipper/chipchat/README.md

-**ChipChat** is the ChatShipper Node.js SDK that helps you manage ChatShipper resources and build chat bots.
-This library provides convenient access to the ChatShipper API from applications written in server-side JavaScript.
+**ChipChat** is the Web1on1 Node.js SDK that helps you manage Web1on1 resources and build chat bots.
+This library provides convenient access to the Web1on1 API from applications written in server-side JavaScript.

 ## Build status